YaleDataScience/ntm-library/README.md

 The goal of this project is to build NTM library in TensorFlow.

+It will be something like importing [this Theano project](https://github.com/snipsco/ntm-lasagne) to TensorFlow.

 **Note**:
 - For those who are interested in contributing to this project, please read [List of Tasks](), pick one, implement it, and send us a pull request.